 Preserved railways are everywhere in the U.K. and this example is shared between Kent and Sussex.
 It starts from its own station in Royal Tunbridge Wells and goes west to Groombridge with some trains extending to Eridge, a 5.5 mile journey that takes in part of the Sussex Weald.

-Amazing, this narrow gauge line never anywhere near as close to Tal-y-llyn as the name suggests; perhaps more logically, it should have been called the Fathew Valley Railway instead.
+Amazing, this narrow gauge line never goes anywhere near as close to Tal-y-llyn as the name suggests; perhaps more logically, it should have been called the Fathew Valley Railway instead.
 Like others in Wales, it was conceived as a freight only affair and served a working slate quarry before it turned to passenger carrying duties too.
 Over its lifetime, it has had a chequered financial history until the Talyllyn Railway Preservation Society took over its operation in 1951 after the death of its previous owner, Sir Hadyn Jones.